Dikkiloona: Development

 On 5 September 2019, KJR Studios announced its collaboration with K. S. Sinish's newly formed production house Soldiers Factory, for a science fiction comedy film titled Dikkiloona, and further stated that Santhanam will star in the film in triple roles for the first time, as protagonist, antagonist as well as a comedian.
 The film also features him in the nude for a scene.
 The film's title was inspired from the word "Dikkilona" which was used by Goundamani and Senthil in the film Gentleman (1993).

 Casting

 In October 2019, the makers announced that former Indian cricketer Harbhajan Singh would play the supporting role in the project, eventually marking his debut in Tamil cinema.
 The following month, Anagha who played lead role in Natpe Thunai was cast in the female lead role alongside Shirin Kanchwala.
-Munishkanth, Anandaraj, Yogi Babu, Rajendran and Nizhalgal Ravi, Sha Ra and Arun Alexander joined the cast in the same month, along with film critic Prasanth Rangaswamy, in his acting debut.
+Munishkanth, Anandaraj, Yogi Babu, Rajendran and Nizhalgal Ravi, Shah Ra and Arun Alexander joined the cast in the same month, along with film critic Prasanth Rangaswamy, in his acting debut.